Updates will be posted here and on social media as they become available.

 - Maintain good health etiquette.
 If you need to sneeze or cough, do so into your elbow.
 Avoid touching your face, and wash your hands (or use hand sanitizer) before and after your visit.

-- Leash dogs at all times and remember to properly bag and dispose of pet waste.
+- Dogs are only permitted if their owner holds an Explore More Pass or Stick with Hale Permit.
+Leash dogs at all times and remember to properly bag and dispose of pet waste.
 Additionally, all dog owners and dogs should practice social distancing, and should provide appropriate space for others and/or their dogs to pass when necessary.
 Social distancing for dogs means that dogs not part of the same household should be kept at least six feet apart and avoid interacting with other dogs and other people from other households.
 Owners should not share their dog toys, treats, or other materials with dogs from other households.
 Owners should supply their own water for their dog.
 Dogs should not consume water from ponds or streams.

 We need your help to ensure the health and safety of our visitors, staff members, and property.
 Thank you for doing your part to end this pandemic.